-Avatar: The Way of Water Review: New James Cameron Adventure Movie in Pandora Was Absolutely Worth the Wait
+Avatar: The Way of Water Review: James Cameron’s New Adventure in Pandora Was Absolutely Worth the Wait

 Review: Avatar: The Way of Water absolutely comes through and pulls off a better experience than the first movie could ever dream of.
 Don’t bet against James Cameron.